pavlovvlad/CarND-Behavioral-Cloning-Project/writeup.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture:

 ![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, first two laps on track one using center lane driving have been recorded.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+Then the vehicle recovering from the left side and right sides of the road back to center on the first track has been recorded so that the vehicle would learn to drive to center from the lane borders.
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]